greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/intro/arch_overview.html.md

 User-defined tables and their indexes are distributed across the available segments in a Greenplum Database system; each segment contains a distinct portion of data.
 The database server processes that serve segment data run under the corresponding segment instances.
 Users interact with segments in a Greenplum Database system through the coordinator.

-Segments run on a server called *segment hosts*.
+A server that runs a segment instance is called a *segment host*.
 A segment host typically runs from two to eight Greenplum segments, depending on the CPU cores, RAM, storage, network interfaces, and workloads.
 Segment hosts are expected to be identically configured.
 The key to obtaining the best performance from Greenplum Database is to distribute data and workloads *evenly* across a large number of equally capable segments so that all segments begin working on a task simultaneously and complete their work at the same time.

 ### <a id="topic5"></a>Segment Redundancy